nkszjx/Sentiment_Tree_Brazil/README.md

 ## Acknowledgement

-Our ideas may partly come from the paper:
+Our ideas may partly come from the papers:

 [Surrounding greenness is associated with lower risk and burden of low birth weight in Iran](https://www.nature.com/articles/s41467-023-43425-6#:~:text=By%20involving%20~4%20million%20Iranian,risks%20of%20LBW%20and%20TLBW)